JuanCarlosBio/JuanCarlosBio/README.md

+me <- "Greetings, Grade & Master"

+if(me == "Greetings, Grade & Master"){
-Prit('hello github world I am Juan Carlos and i like programming in R and Biology')
+  print('hello github world, I am Juan Carlos, and i like programming in R and Biology') print('Graduate in Biology ULL') print('Currently doing a Master Degree in Bioinformatics VIU') } else{

-Print('Graduate in Biology')
+  print('Impossible, perhaps the archives are incomplete') }